Grounded Reason

 Best Hulu Original Shows

-1. Only Murders in the Building (100%/93%)
+1. Only Murders in the Building (99%/91%) – 3 seasons, pending

 This comedy, co-written by comedy legend Steve Martin, stars Martin, Martin Short, and Selena Gomez as three strangers completely obsessed with true crime.
 Living in the same upscale New York apartment building, the three discover their shared interest when a fellow resident dies, and come together to start their own true-crime podcast.
-Season 2 is currently airing, and is still keeping fans engaged in the antics of the amateur crime solvers.
+Season 3 is currently airing and is still keeping fans engaged in the antics of the amateur crime solvers.

-In this spinoff of the hit Candadian comedy Letterkenny, the titular character of Shoresy (Jared Keeso) moves to Sudbury to join the struggling Triple A-level ice hockey team, the Sudbury Bulldogs.
+In this spinoff of the hit Canadian comedy Letterkenny, the titular character of Shoresy (Jared Keeso) moves to Sudbury to join the struggling Triple A-level ice hockey team, the Sudbury Bulldogs.
 Hockey wackiness ensues.

-2 seasons, renewed
+6. Ramy (96%/86%) – 2 seasons, renewed

 Comedian Ramy Youssef frequently pulls from his own life as a Millennial Muslim American in his self-created fiction series about the struggles of a first-generation Egyptian American Muslim living in New Jersey.
 The show focuses on finding a personal spiritual path and balancing with his traditional culture in modern America.
 Hilarious and insightful, Ramy is a nuanced look at family, religion, and culture in all of its messy, complicated humanity.
 Check out our preview of Ramy.

-3 seasons, ended
+8. Love, Victor (92%/84%) – 3 seasons, ended

 Set in the same world as the 2018 hit film Love, Simon, this series chronicles the arrival of Victor to Creekwood High School.
 Dealing with teenage struggles of self-discovery, complicated home life, and exploring sexual orientation, Love, Victor is charming both critics and audiences.
 Heartfelt, wholesome, and encouragingly inclusive, the series makes room for a new form of high school story.
 The popular show just returned with its third season.

-7. The Great (94%/85%)
+9. The Great (94%/85%) – 3 seasons, renewed

 The Great crosses a lush period drama with a satirical comedy in a fine frivolous fashion.
 Chronicling the rise of Catherine the Great, the series pairs Elle Fanning and Nicholas Hoult as the outsider queen and her foppish monarch spouse, who she develops dark intentions toward on her path to becoming the longest-reigning woman in Russian history.
 Wickedly funny if a bit dark, The Great manages to walk a fine line between costume drama and not taking itself too seriously—a feat that snagged it Emmy nominations for writing and directing.
-Its second season also helped to boost its ratings, and fans were rewarded with news of a renewal.

-8. This Way Up (91%/92%)
+10. This Way Up (91%/92%) – 2 seasons, ended

-9. Solar Opposites (98%/81%)
+11. Solar Opposites (98%/81%) – 4 seasons, pending

 The continued growth in popularity in this adult animated series helps put it on the chart.
 In the series, a group of aliens set adrift after the destruction of their homeworld end up on Earth.
 Wackiness ensues in their lack of comprehension of human culture and entertainment and an inability to distinguish between reality and fiction.